 Roughly 5% of adults in the U.S. are diagnosed with ADHD, short for attention-deficit/hyperactivity disorder.
 However, it's not uncommon that this condition goes undiagnosed.
 Symptoms of ADHD include hyperactivity, impulsiveness and difficulty concentrating.

 While often diagnosed in children, some, like LaTrisha Lake, are diagnosed with ADHD as an adult.
-Lake was diagnosed in January at age 49.
+Lake, who is a manager at Blue Cross Blue Shield of Michigan, was diagnosed in January 2022 at age 49.
 Looking back, she can see how she compensated to deal with her struggles.

 “Some of the comments that I received growing up were that I should apply myself, try harder, not talk so much, sit still, etc.,” Lake said.
 “But today, when they're thinking about whether or not a child has ADHD, a common marker for boys is that they get into a lot of trouble.
 But girls don't.
 We adapt in a different way because of our social structure.
 So I got the comments like you shouldn't talk so much, or you need to be quieter, or something along those lines.
 But I didn't get into real trouble.”

 On an episode of “A Healthier Michigan Podcast,” hosted by Chuck Gaidica, he and Lake discuss how the symptoms of ADHD and why the condition can go undiagnosed until later in life despite its devastating consequences:

 Looking back, Lake can see that her problems focusing, and her average grades were signs that she had untreated ADHD.

 “I was always told, ‘You're just not applying yourself.
 You are much smarter than you're allowing yourself to be,’ and so forth.
 Slowly but surely, when you continue to hear those messages, it leads to depression and feeling as if you have major character flaws when, in actuality, you have a medical condition that's not being managed, and you don't know it.”